Last Updated on December 17, 2025 by Hannah Stephenson

 The Langebaan Lagoon in West Coast National Park is a STUNNING and severely underrated Instagram spot.
 It’s also absolutely perfect for swimming – hello, beach day!

 It takes 1.5 hours to drive from Cape Town to Kraalbaai, the pristine beach area.
 I promise you, it’s 100% worth it!
-The pristine white sand, blue water, and lack of crowds make for amazing Instagram shots.
+The white sand, blue water, and lack of crowds make for amazing Instagram shots.

 And if you’re in Cape Town during August and September, the park’s wildflowers also make for even more incredible content!